AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 ```

 #### Speculative Decode Testing
-llama.cpp now has speculative decoding built in the openai-compatible api server:
+llama.cpp now has speculative decoding built in the openai-compatible api server.

 Running the server:
 ```